 Best for:

-- Friends traveling together
+- Friends traveling together who want a fun evening

-- Anyone worried about seasickness
+- Anyone even slightly worried about seasickness

 Athens Riviera Catamaran Cruise with BBQ Dinner